-Investigations may include, but are not limited to:
+Investigations may include:

-- Intelligent design the reinterpretation of scientific knowledge in accord with belief in the literal truth of the Bible, especially regarding the origin of matter, life, and humankind; attempts to find scientific support for creationism - Creationist Michael Behe (1996) advocates the theory of 'intelligent design'; that certain biochemical processes are 'irreducibly complex' in which he argues that species could not have evolved from natural selection as the removal of any one element would destroy the viability of the organism.
-He argues therefore that organisms could not have evolved but must have been a product of intelligent design. - Thomas Aquinas (c.
-1225-1274): proposes that the order in the universe proves that there must be a designer of it. other teleological arguments; for example: William Paley and his 'watchmaker' - the Anthropic argument explains that human existence depends on a range of cosmological constants.
-If any of these parameters or constants changed, so would the existence of the universe as we know it - the Fine Tuned Universe and argument from Suspicious Improbabilities are modern versions of Teleological Arguments that criticise the 'randomness' of evolution;
+- Intelligent design the reinterpretation of scientific knowledge in accord with belief in the literal truth of the Bible, especially regarding the origin of matter, life, and humankind; attempts to find scientific support for creationism - creationist Michael Behe (1996) advocates the theory of 'intelligent design'; that certain biochemical processes are 'irreducibly complex' in which he argues that species could not have evolved from natural selection as the removal of any one element (proteins) would destroy the viability of the organism.
+He argues therefore that organisms could not have evolved but must have been a product of intelligent design; the 'mousetrap design' - Thomas Aquinas (c.
+1225-1274): proposes the cycle of the existence of God; Creation; Man; Man's Purpose; Christ; the Sacraments; back to God - the Teleological argument; for example: William Paley and his 'watchmaker' - the Anthropic argument is a Law of Human Existence; human existence depends on a range of cosmological constants.
+If any of these parameters or constants changed, so would the existence of the universe as we know it - o the Fine Tuned Universe and argument from Suspicious Improbabilities are modern versions of Teleological Arguments that criticise the 'randomness' of evolution; - $o\ both\ the\ Fine\ Tuned\ Universe\ and\ Suspicious\ Improbabilities\ have\ been\ subjected\ to\ fallacies\ of\ assumption\ arguing\ their\ vulnerabilities\ as\ theories.$